fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - Interesting strings: Custom error messages, debug logs, or memes.
 - Unusual resources: Embedded DLLs, HTML files, or executables with unique traits.

-Example of similar strings can be found in many variants of Talos Trojan aka QReverse:
+Examples of similar strings can be found in many variants of the Talos Trojan, also known as QReverse.

 ![](https://github.com/user-attachments/assets/425b3207-0564-4a47-90b7-ee0c5a18ae04)